-8. EMPLOYEE BENEFITS
+7. EMPLOYEE BENEFITS

-The Company participates with other NGUSA subsidiaries in qualified and non-qualified non-contributory defined benefit plans (the "Pension Plans") and PBOP plans (together with the Pension Plan (the "Plans"), covering substantially all employees.
+The Company participates with other NGUSA subsidiaries in qualified and non-qualified non-contributory defined benefit plans (the "Pension Plans") and PBOP plans (together with the Pension Plan (the "Plans")), covering substantially all employees.

 Plan assets are maintained for all of NGUSA and its subsidiaries in commingled trusts.
-In respect of cost determination, plan assets are allocated to the Company based on the Company's proportionate share of the Plan's projected benefit obligation.
-The Plan's costs are first directly charged to the Company based on the Company's employees that participate in the Plans.
+In respect of cost determination, plan assets are allocated to the Company based on its proportionate share of the projected benefit obligations.
+The Plans' costs are first directly charged to the Company based on the Company's employees that participate in the Plans.
 Costs associated with affiliated service companies' employees are then allocated as part of the labor burden for work performed on the Company's behalf.
 The Company applies deferral accounting for pension and PBOP expenses associated with its regulated electric operations.
-Any differences between actual pension costs and amounts used to establish rates are deferred and collected from, or refunded to, customers in subsequent periods.
-Pension and PBOP service costs are included within operations and maintenance expense, and non-service costs are included within other (deductions) income, net in the accompanying statements of income.
+Any differences between actual costs and amounts used to establish rates are deferred and collected from, or refunded to, customers in subsequent periods.
+Pension and PBOP service costs are included within operations and maintenance expense, and non-service costs are included within other income (deductions), net in the accompanying statements of income.
 Portions of the net periodic benefit costs disclosed below have been capitalized as a component of property, plant, and equipment.